What Continuous Improvement books are you reading? All PD books are not created equal. That’s why reading the right ones is critical.

-These smart colleagues respect air time and use it well.
-Everything they say make sense—and moves meetings in the right direction.
+These smart colleagues respect their air time and use it well.
+Everything they say makes sense—and moves meetings in the right direction.

-You can become a reference in your field if you work with a coach that can show you the way.
-A coach that will teach you action steps to transform your career.
-Really…?
+You can be a reference in your field if you work with a coach who can show you the way, a coach who will teach you concrete action steps.
+Really?

-Yes, a great coach will help you discover what to learn, read, do, avoid, and how to see clearly.
+Yes, a great coach can help you discover what to learn, read, and do to increase your knowledge.
 Want an example?

 Let’s dive in.

 1- Linchpin: Are You Indispensable? by Seth Godin.
 This book tells you everything you need to know about becoming an indispensable asset in your field of work.

 2- Purple Cow: Transform Your Business by Being Remarkable by Seth Godin.
 This one teaches how to be remarkable— or how to do work worth talking about.